saarman/usu-biol4750/lab02-NPS-example.md

     library(pinfsc50)
     library(utils)

-## Import data
+## 1. Overview

+The data set we will use is ralu.loci

-straight from the package after library is loaded
+Import straight from the package after library is loaded

     data("ralu.loci")